Add a Groundplex

 Default value: None.

-Global Properties (Key/Value pairs)
+Global properties (Key/Value pairs)

 Internal configuration options.
 Do not edit these values without contacting your CSM.
 You can also add new nodes using the + Add new global property.